AaHaHaa/3D-UPPE/README.md

 10. Support both solid and gas environments.
 11. For gases, it supports both noble and Raman-active gases with the newly-developed vector Raman model [[1]](#references-our-papers).
 12. Support photoionization in gases with the Perelomov-Popov-Terent'ev (PPT) model.
+13. Support both pulsed and CW ($N_t=1$) cases.
+Full nonlinearity is supported in CW to fast simulate some phenomena, such as high-average-power self-focusing.

 ## Fourier-Transform tutorial
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.